Molly Beth Knobler has significant experience representing US and international whistleblowers in whistleblower protection and reward programs.

 As a law student, Ms. Knobler interned with the Physicians Committee for Responsible Medicine, working on cases involving state consumer protection and freedom of information laws.
 She also was a law clerk for a Legal Services clinic that represented low-income, chronically ill clients in California.

 Prior to attending law school, Ms. Knobler worked as a paralegal for a law firm in Washington, DC.
-She is admitted to the bar in Washington, DC.
+She is admitted to the bar in Washington, DC and California.